007seann/Generation-of-Supervised-Sentiment-Metrics-for-Return-and-Volatility-Prediction-from-10-K-Filings/README.md

 - **vol_reader.py**: Retrieves financial time series from Yahoo Finance and computes aggregated measures of volatility and returns for given company names.

 ### Code Customization
+Code is a bit crude as it is not refactored well for now.
+If you need more detail information, please contact me (sean.sanggyu@gmail.com).

 #### company_csv_builder.py